 “Excuse me, I own the shop next door.
 Would you possibly be able to help me move something?”

 He smiled shyly, and his personal trainer grinned.

-They both came, with a bit more swagger than Jemima thought necessary.
+They both came, with a bit more swagger than Anna thought necessary.
 When the weightlifter failed to shift the painting, the trainer laughed heartily.

-“Move aside,” he said, and as his hands gripped the painting, he winked at Jemima.
+“Move aside,” he said, and as his hands gripped the painting, he winked at Anna.

 But it didn’t move.
 The first took off his belt, stretched, and tried again.
 Both men tried together.
 Nothing.

 “What even is that?”
 Asked the trainer, pointing at the carcass.

 “No, it’s not,” he said.
 “I used to help my dad skin game- it’s legs are pointing the wrong way.
 And it’s body is a weird shape.”